-In Section \ref{sec communication game}, we respect the fairness criterion (FA) proposed by \cite{myerson1977graphs} to consider a new rule by modifying the underlying rules in Theorem \ref{f-ESS network 1} and its generalization to efficient-fair extension operators in Theorem \ref{efficient-fair main}.
+In Section \ref{sec communication game}, we preserve the fairness criterion (FA) proposed by \cite{myerson1977graphs} to consider a new rule by modifying the underlying rules in Theorem \ref{f-ESS network 1} and its generalization to efficient-fair extension operators in Theorem \ref{efficient-fair main}.

-Within the framework of coalition structure games, \citet{slikker2000} introduces the concept of Restricted Balanced Contributions (RBC) as an analogue of (FA), and characterizes the Aumann-Dr\`eze value--combined with component efficiency--in a manner analogous to the characterization of the Myerson value.
-As we formally discuss below, since the Aumann-Dr\`eze value can be viewed as a special case of the Myerson value for a network in which each component is fully connected, (RBC) is indeed regarded as the counterpart of (FA) in the context of coalition structure games.
+Within the framework of coalition structure games, \citet{slikker2000} introduces the concept of Restricted Balanced Contributions (RBC) as an analogue of (FA), and characterizes the Aumann--Dr\`eze value—combined with component efficiency—in a manner analogous to the characterization of the Myerson value.
+As we formally discuss below, since the Aumann--Dr\`eze value can be viewed as a special case of the Myerson value for a network in which each component is fully connected, (RBC) is indeed regarded as the counterpart of (FA) in the context of coalition structure games.
 However, we will show that (RBC) is too strong a requirement when considering ESS-type rules within this setting.
 To address this technical difficulty, we introduce a weaker version of (RBC), based on the concept of Balanced Cycle Contributions (BCC) proposed by \citet{kamijokongo2010}.
 Since (BCC) is applicable only within a variable player set framework, we accordingly extend our model in what follows.

 Let $\mathcal{U}$ be a universal countably infinite player set, and let each player set $N \subset \mathcal{U}$ be finite.
 For $N$, let $\mathcal{V}^N$ denote all TU-games $(N,v)$.
 For $S \subseteq N$, $(S,v|_S) \in \mathcal{V}^S$ is the subgame of $(N,v)$.
 A coalition structure is a partition $\mathcal{P}=\{C_1,\dots,C_m\}$ of $N$, and we denote the set of all partitions by $\Pi^N$.
 A coalition structure game is a triplet $(N,v,\mathcal{P}) \in \mathcal{V}^N \times \Pi^N$, and we denote the set of all such games by $\mathcal{CV} = \bigcup_{N\subset \mathcal{U}, |N|<\infty} (\mathcal{V}^N \times \Pi^N)$.
 A solution is a mapping $\varphi: \mathcal{CV} \to \bigcup_{N\subset \mathcal{U},|N|<\infty} \mathbb{R}^{|N|}$, and let $\mathcal{F}_{\mathcal{C}}$ denote the set of all solutions.